 Our team worked with the Commission to produce and implement a house style for text and data visualisations.
 Working to a tight schedule, we delivered the report to the UK Parliament on time and on budget, working with senior figures within the Commission to ensure quality control and editorial approval.

-At a time when austerity was still a central plank of economic policy, this ensured that the Commission's important messages about reducing child poverty and inequality were heard across Government.
+At a time when austerity was still a central plank of economic policy, the reports ensured that the Commission's messages about reducing child poverty and inequality were heard across Government.

 Promoting young people’s mental health